boryanagoncharenko/CssCoco/test.md

 li.active { ... }
 p.active { ... }
  ```
- **Actions**:  Find tags that are immediate siblings of classes.
-Count the number of unique tags that quality each class.
+ **Actions**:  Find html tags used in conjunction with classes.
+Count the number of unique tags that qualify each class.
 Check if the number is equal to 1.

  ---
 **Description**: Avoid qualifying ID and class names with type selectors